-We were greeted by Dylan from Festival Ballet, he was inside the ticketing booth.
-Misha greeted us in the lobby and we chatted with him and Dylan for a while.
+Dylan from Festival Ballet greeted us from inside the ticketing booth.
+We saw Misha in the lobby, and we chatted with him and Dylan for a while.
 Then, we took the elevator to the gallery level.
-As we entered the gallery my two pieces greeted us under the exhibit marquee, quite pleasing indeed.
-While Jan was taking photographs of me in front of the photographs, we met Ken Steinkamp, one of the VP’s of the Art League.
+As we entered the gallery, my two photographs greeted us positioned under the exhibit marquee.
+A very pleasant surprise.
+While Jan was taking photographs of me in front of my photographs, we met Ken Steinkamp, one of the VP’s of the Art League.
 He told us how well my work fitted the theme of the exhibit and the space below the banner.

 Misha said words that highlighted the importance of the arts and various art forms working together.
 He then talked about this specific exhibit and announced two winners of the FBP Artistic Director Awards.
-It was pleasing and surprising to be one of the two recipients.
-Then the president announced the grand prize winner for her painting, a nice piece reminiscent of André Kertesz photographs of chairs of Paris series.
+I was pleased and surprised to be one of the two recipients.
+Then the president announced the grand prize winner for her painting, a nice piece reminiscent of André Kertesz’s photographs of chairs in Paris.

 We chatted with friends who came to see the show and as they slowly moved on, so did we!

 Here are my two accepted images and the one at the bottom is the award winner.